 The Sony X85K has low input lag for a responsive gaming experience, as long as you're using the 'Game' Picture Mode.

 The Sony X85K supports most resolutions up to 4k @ 120Hz, as long as you're using HDMI ports 3 and 4 because they support HDMI 2.1 bandwidth.
 It displays 1440p @ 60Hz signals with a custom resolution, but it doesn't support 1440p @ 120Hz at all.
 It also displays proper chroma 4:4:4 with 1080p and 4k signals, which is important when using the TV as a PC monitor for clear text, but only at 60Hz.
 Text isn't clear with 4k @ 120Hz signals from a PC, as it can't display chroma 4:4:4 properly in that mode.
+If you'd like something comparable but with 1440p @ 120Hz and proper chroma 4:4:4 at 4k @ 120Hz support, check out the Samsung Q70C QLED.

 The Sony X85K supports 4k gaming up to 120 fps on the Xbox Series X and PS5 with HDMI ports 3 and 4.
 Like with other Sony TVs, you can only play Dolby Vision games up to 60 fps on the Xbox Series X.